garlandus/augment/README.md

 ## Quick start

+(For Java and Clojure, setup and examples follow further below.)\
 In Scala, you can add the following to build.sbt:
 ```scala
 libraryDependencies += "co.computist" %% "augment" % "0.0.2"